 |About McKenzie's in NZ Roderick & Isabellas descendants/ancestors in SCT, Canada, Nova Scotia, USA,Europe

-My maternal 3 x great grandparents were Roderick McKenzie and Isabella McDonald.
-This website details information on their children who emigrated to New Zealand (via Australia in some cases) in the 1800's, with the exception of Ann one of the younger daughters who stayed behind in Scotland to look after Roderick.
-(Her death certificate together with her fathers are on this site).
+My paternal 3 x great grandparents were Roderick McKenzie and Isabella McDonald.
+This website details information on their children who emigrated to New Zealand (via Australia in some cases) in the 1800's, with the exception of Ann one of the younger daughters who stayed behind in Scotland to look after Roderick who died at the grand age of 99 in 1862.
+(Ann's death certificate together with her fathers are on this site).
 My 2 x great grandmother Isabella McKenzie was left a widow at a relatively young age and with a number of children.
 (Her husband was the somewhat elusive Colin McKenzie).
 After many years of searching for Colin I paid a professional Genealogist in Scotland to track him down in 2012) and now know that he was one of 9 children.
 His mother died relatively young and his father remarried to a Margaret Ross.
 One of Colin's 1/2 siblings Thomas McKenzie emigrated to Australia in 1852 farming at Underra near Shepparton in Victoria.
-He married Jane Cameron and they had 11 children, all but one surviving to adulthood, so we have a lot of relations in Victoria.
-In 2014 a Melbourne cousin and I visited Inverness and the Highland Archives and with the help of their genealogist found further information on Ann McKenzie and John McKenzie (one of Rodericks nephews).
+He married Jane Cameron and they had 11 children, all but one surviving to adulthood, so we have a lot of McKenzie relations in Victoria.
+We also have a lot of MacDonald and Morrison cousins in Melbourne.
+Some of the MacDonalds are buried in Scots Church in Campbellfield, Melbourne.
+In 2014 a cousin and I visited Inverness and the Highland Archives and with the help of their genealogist found further information on Rodericks daughter Ann McKenzie and John McKenzie (one of Rodericks nephews).
 One of my gggrandmothers (Isabella) brothers is reported to have paid for her to emigrate to New Zealand, and most of her children emigrated with her in 1865.
 In 1985 I spent 2 weeks in Edinburgh undertaking research and was fortunate to get to see the beautiful hand written ledgers recording births, death and marriages from 1855.
 This site also records details of the families that the Mac/Mckenzies have married into.
-I have collected a lot of information from when I first started this journey in 1972 with a hand written foolscap sheet with 10 names given to me by my Uncle Jack (Alfred John) McKenzie, and will add this to the website progressively.
+I have collected a lot of information from when I first started this journey in 1972 with a hand written foolscap sheet with 10 names given to me by my Uncle Jack (Alfred John) McKenzie, and am adding this info to the website progressively.
 A lot of my initial research in the 1980s was done by utilising the Church of Latter Day Saints genealogical centre in Thornbury Melbourne and then sending off to Scotland with a money order or postal note, and waiting 6-8 weeks for the certificate.
-I've obtained a number of certificates from New Zealand and Scotland during the 1980's.
+I obtained a number of certificates from New Zealand and Scotland during the 1980's (this was long before you could do things online).
 It was very exciting when you received the document as you never knew what other little gems of information the certificate would hold.
 Thank you to all those other genealogists from around the world who have helped in this journey by sharing the information they have researched - I love putting more pieces of the jigsaw puzzle into place.
+Particular thanks to cousins Isabel in Canada, Berris in Melbourne and Sharon in WA.

 There is not doubt in my mind that the McKenzie's contributed a great deal to the formation of the colony of New Zealand in the 1800s.
 Hannah (nee McLennan) and Catherine McKenzie have had chapters written about them in the North Island book called Petticoat Pioneers It must have been a really tough and trying environment and they would have had to overcome many challenges, but they had also come from a very tough environment and sailed half way around the world for a better life for them and their children.
 I am happy to add information you would like to share - but would prefer information that has been verified through supporting documentation.
 If you feel any of my details are incorrect I would greatly appreciate knowing.
 When and where ever possible I endeavour to verify information through documentation e.g. birth death and marriage certificates, newspaper clippings, shipping records and census data.
 As I am a great believer in sharing family history information I am happy to email copies of documents I have on this site.
 The only courtesy requested is that you credit the original publisher/provider of the information (not always me).